usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.4.1 Contact Reader Requirements

 Contact card readers shall conform to the [ISO7816] standard for the card-to-reader interface.
-These readers shall conform to the Personal Computer/Smart Card (PC/SC) Specification [PCSC] for the reader- to-host system interface in general desktop computing environment.
+These readers shall conform to the Personal Computer/Smart Card (PC/SC) Specification [PCSC] for the reader-to-host system interface in general desktop computing environment.
 Specifically, the contact card readers shall conform to the requirements specified in [SP 800-96].
 In systems where the readers are not connected to general-purpose desktop computing systems, the reader-to-host system interface is not specified in this Standard.